Separable partial differential equation

-A separable partial differential equation is one that can be broken into a set of separate equations of lower dimensionality (fewer independent variables) by a method of separation of variables.
-This generally relies upon the problem having some special form or symmetry.
+A separable partial differential equation can be broken into a set of equations of lower dimensionality (fewer independent variables) by a method of separation of variables.
+It generally relies upon the problem having some special form or symmetry.
 In this way, the partial differential equation (PDE) can be solved by solving a set of simpler PDEs, or even ordinary differential equations (ODEs) if the problem can be broken down into one-dimensional equations.

-The most common form of separation of variables is simple separation of variables in which a solution is obtained by assuming a solution of the form given by a product of functions of each individual coordinate.
+The most common form of separation of variables is simple separation of variables.
+A solution is obtained by assuming a solution of the form given by a product of functions of each individual coordinate.
 There is a special form of separation of variables called $R$-separation of variables which is accomplished by writing the solution as a particular fixed function of the coordinates multiplied by a product of functions of each individual coordinate.
-Laplace's equation on ${\mathbb R}^n$ is an example of a partial differential equation which admits solutions through $R$-separation of variables; in the three-dimensional case this uses 6-sphere coordinates.
+Laplace's equation on ${\mathbb R}^n$ is an example of a partial differential equation that admits solutions through $R$-separation of variables; in the three-dimensional case this uses 6-sphere coordinates.

 (This should not be confused with the case of a separable ODE, which refers to a somewhat different class of problems that can be broken into a pair of integrals; see separation of variables.)